csctcloud/connect/documentation/docs/getting-started/generate-keys.md

 !!! tip "UWE lab computers"
     When connecting to the server and setting up Visual Studio Code on a UWE lab computer, you'll need to use slightly different commands to refer to this OneDrive location to be able to connect.

-    These alternative commands will look like this throughout the CSCT Cloud documentation.